nut1414/cloudboi/test/README.md

 Scenarios should be high-level and focus on the user flow, not the implementation details:

-1. **Use Page Navigator** - Use the navigator to get page objects and handle navigation
+1. **Use Page Objects Directly** - Create and use page objects directly, calling navigate() when needed
 2. **Use Global Fixtures** - Leverage fixtures from conftest.py for common test data and setup
 3. **Type Annotations** - Use type hints for clear interfaces and IDE support
 4. **Clear Assertions** - Each test should have clear assertions about the expected outcome